oxford-omni-lab/omni-lab.github.io/_pages/recruitment.md

 ## Postdoctoral researchers

 We have more data and research ideas than postdoctoral researchers, so are keen to recruit exceptional researchers.
 The lab offers a collaborative and supportive environment and has a strong track record in helping students develop and begin their own independent research careers.
 The lab has expertise in machine learning, brain image analysis, and development of algorithmic pipelines, allowing novel analytic methods to be performed at scale.
-We are currently looking for researchers with a strong computational background in:

-- Genomic and functional genomic analysis, including whole-genome sequencing, single-cell sequencing, and integrative analysis of genomic and functional genomic data
-- Statistical analysis, including network analysis and quantitative trait analysis
-- Genetic therapies, including antisense oligonucleotides (ASOs), gene replacement, and CRISPR-based approaches for the treatment of rare genetic disorders in humans

 If you are interested, please contact Dr. Namburete directly using the details on her [departmental profile page](https://www.cs.ox.ac.uk/people/ana.namburete/).